W.K. Kellogg Biological Station

 Please note that all HOLDS must be taken care of before you can register for any MSU courses.

-Students must apply to enroll in KBS undergraduate courses and the ELME graduate stats courses.
+Students must submit the course request form to enroll in KBS undergraduate courses.
 Due to limited on-site housing, we prioritize accepting students who plan to take multiple courses within a session, or across sessions.
-So check with your adviser to see which courses will work for you!
+Please check with your adviser to see which courses will work for you!

-Following your acceptance KBS will work with our partnering MSU departments to process your enrollment when summer course registration opens each March.
+Following your submission of the course request form, KBS will work with our partnering MSU departments to process your enrollment.
+We submit enrollments to departments twice a month.

-Note: You will need to provide a PDF of your unofficial transcript(s) so we can ensure course prerequisite requirements are met.
+Note: You will need to provide a PDF of your unofficial transcript(s)- this is so we can ensure course prerequisite requirements are met.

 Non-MSU students can take courses at KBS by first filling out MSU’s FREE application to become a MSU Lifelong Education student.
 After you have been accepted by MSU and your personal identification number (PID#) is assigned, you will then fill out the KBS course application.